RKKY interaction in graphene: Analytic calculation of the RKKY interaction in graphene

+we can explicitly perform the remaining integration.
+Calculating integrals (\ref{aaa4}) we obtain \footnote{Actually, while rederiving Eqs. (\ref{aaa46}), (\ref{aaa5}) in 2017 we have found additional multiplier $1/2\pi$, but since we were already quite sloppy with the numerical multiplier in going from summation to integration in Eq. (\ref{abr2}), we decided to leave the equations in this modified version as they were in the published version.}

 The approach presented above can be easily applied to the bilayer graphene.
 We'll consider Bernal ($\tilde{A}-B$) stacking.
 Because the low--energy modes are localized on $A$ and $\tilde{B}$ sites \cite{mccann}, we consider RKKY interaction of the magnetic adatoms siting on top of carbon atom in $A$ and/or $\tilde{B}$ sites.
-The low--energy modes are characterized by the spectrum
+The low--energy modes are characterized by the spectrum and wave functions where this time the upper line of the spinor refers to the sublattice $A$ and the lower line refers to the sublattice $\tilde{B}$ \cite{mccann} (we ignore the trigonal warping).
+So for the case of bilayer we reproduce Eq. (\ref{rk}) (of course, the result for ${\cal G}^{AA}$ equally refers to ${\cal G}^{\tilde{B}\tilde{B}}$); Eq. (\ref{rk2}) is changed to Calculation of ${\cal G}^{AA}$ would demand the integral \cite{watson}